Diabetes and Gum (Periodontal) Disease

 enough saliva to keep itself wet.
 Saliva helps digest food.
 It also helps prevent

-infection and tooth decay by controlling bacteria and fungi.
-Dry mouth can make tasting,
+infection and tooth decay.
+It does this by controlling bacteria and fungi.
+Dry mouth

 Symptoms of dry mouth may include sticky, dry mouth, dry lips, sense of burning in